swiftlang/swift-evolution/proposals/NNNN-static-link-runtime-libraries-by-default-on-supported-platforms.md

 The shared cache keeps the cost of loading these libraries low.

 Other platforms, such as conventional Linux distributions, do not ship with the Swift runtime libraries.
-Hence, a deployment of a Swift program (e.g. a web service built in Swift) on such platform requires one of three options:
+Hence, a deployment of a program built with Swift (e.g. a web-service or CLI tool) on such platform requires one of three options:

 1. Package the application with a "bag of shared objects" (the `libswift*.so` files making up Swift's runtime libraries) alongside the program.
 2. Statically link the runtime libraries using the `--static-swift-stdlib` flag described above.